- Cloudy eyes can be a symptom of a variety of eye problems, and some can be painful for your dog.

 Dogs develop cataracts just like people do.
 These white, milky changes to your dog’s lens are the result of abnormal lens metabolism.
 The lens in both dog eyes and human eyes acts like a camera lens, focusing light on the film at the back of the eye, called the retina, where the brain then processes the information to form a picture of the world around it.

 The lens is made up of water and protein.
 These materials are organized in a very specific way, and when the proteins start to clump together, either as the result of age or trauma, they can form cataracts.
-These 888protein strands gradually obscure the lens, making it harder for your dog to see.
+These protein strands gradually obscure the lens, making it harder for your dog to see and in some cases causing total blindness.

 There are a variety of causes of cataracts in dogs, including age, trauma, metabolic diseases such as diabetes, and genetics.

-Some breeds of dog are more susceptible to inherited cataracts than others.
-These cataracts can occur when the dogs are puppies or as they age, depending on the type of inherited cataracts.
-Breeds most commonly affected include the Bichon Frise, Boston Terrier, Poodle, Cocker Spaniel, German Shepherd Dog, Golden Retriever, Labrador Retriever, Siberian Husky, and West Highland White Terrier, just to name a few.
+Some breeds of dog are more susceptible to hereditary cataracts than others.
+These cataracts can occur when the dogs are puppies or as they age, depending on the type of inherited cataracts, and they usually occur in both eyes.
+Some of the breeds most commonly affected include the Australian Shepherd, Bichon Frise, Boston Terrier, French Bulldog, American Staffordshire Terrier, Havanese, Silky Terrier, Miniature Schnauzer, Poodle, Cocker Spaniel, Labrador Retriever, Siberian Husky, and West Highland White Terrier.

 Cataracts can obscure your dog’s vision.
-Sometimes they do not pose any additional problems beyond vision loss itself, but other times, they can lead to an even more serious issue: glaucoma.
+Sometimes they do not pose any additional problems beyond vision loss itself, but other times they can lead to an even more serious issue — glaucoma.
+“Prompt diagnosis is important.
+There is a surgical solution for cataracts, but it is best to do this as early in their formation as possible,” says Dr. Klein.

 Glaucoma in Dogs

 Glaucoma in dogs occurs when the pressure inside the eye increases, resulting in damage to the structures in the eye.
-This condition is painful, and very high intraocular (inside the eyes) pressures are considered a veterinary emergency, as they can lead to permanent loss of vision.
+This condition is painful, and very high intraocular (inside the eyes) pressure is considered a veterinary emergency, as it can lead to permanent damage to the optic nerve and vision loss.

 A cloudy eye is not the only symptom of glaucoma.
-You may also notice that the white of the eye is red and irritated, or that there is a bulge to the eye, a blue or red tint to the cloudiness, increased discharge, squinting, and most alarmingly, loss of vision.
+You may also notice that the white of the eye is red and irritated, or that there is a bulge to the eye, a blue or red tint to the cloudiness, increased discharge, squinting, a dilated pupil, and most alarmingly, loss of vision.
+Dogs are good at compensating for loss of vision in one eye by relying on the other eye, so it is often difficult to detect.

 Dry Eye in Dogs